susutou/open-lab-ui/README.md

 - The main interface (index.html)
 - The interface of projects list display (project-list.html)
 - The interface for single project display (project-page.html)
+- The interface for user to review the status of their assignments (assign-status.html)